 Permit

-The permit from the Nepalese government to climb Everest is one of the biggest single costs.
-In recent years, this has cost around $11,000 per person.
+The permit from the Nepalese government to climb Everest is one of the largest single costs.
+In recent years, it has cost around $11,000 per person.

 Guiding Service